add0794/add0794.github.io/about.md

 <div class="intro">
   <div class="text">
     <h1>Hello, I'm Alex!</h1>
     <p>I'm your stereotypical nerdy data scientist guiding organizations in making sense of their data to make well-informed decisions.
-I love exploring how software can be used to make our lives better, in addition to seeing how it changes cultural norms, locally and globally.</p>
+I love exploring how software can be used to make our lives better, in addition to seeing how it changes cultural norms, locally and globally.
+You can usually find me at the library learning linear algebra, new machine learning algorithms, or a new programming language.</p>
   </div>
   <div class="image">
     <img src="intro-img.png" alt="Image not supported">